badger hide

 Equipment

-The Badgers will come very close on this workshop so, in terms of lens recommendations, anywhere between 200mm, 300mm, 400mm lenses are all useful, 70 – 200 mm and 100 – 400 mm, 500 mm, 150 – 600mm zoom lenses are all very good.
+The Badgers will come very close on this workshop so, in terms of lens recommendations, anywhere between 200mm, 300mm, and 400mm lenses are all useful, 70 – 200 mm and 100 – 400 mm, 500 mm, 150 – 600mm zoom lenses are all very good.
 A tripod is essential for supporting your lens in this hide.

 Mirror-less micro four-thirds cameras are well suited to this workshop,

-See more images in my badger gallery Badger Gallery
+See more images in my Badger Gallery Badger Gallery

 Cost